 Gary W. Floyd, MD - Chair

-Dr. Floyd is a pediatrician with the John Peter Smith Health Network in Fort Worth, Texas.
+Dr. Floyd is a pediatrician with the JPS Health Network in Fort Worth, Texas.
 He earned a Doctorate of Medicine at the University of Texas Medical Branch at Galveston.
 He is a diplomate at The American Board of Pediatrics and is a fellow at the American Academy of Pediatrics.
 Currently, Dr. Floyd serves as the American Academy of Pediatrics District VII Chair and is a member of the American Academy of Pediatrics Board of Directors.
 He also serves as Vice Chair of the Texas Medical Association Board of Trustees and serves on the Texas Delegation of the American Medical Association, where he serves on the AMA Council on Legislation.
 Dr. Floyd has served on the TMF board since 2015.

 Dr. McKinney is as associate professor of internal medicine and director ad interim of the Division of Endocrinology and Stark Diabetes Clinic at The University of Texas Medical Branch at Galveston (UTMB).
 He earned a Doctorate of Medicine at UTMB.
 He is a diplomate in endocrinology, diabetes, internal medicine and metabolism with the American Board of Internal Medicine.
 Dr. McKinney is a delegate to the American Medical Association and has served in numerous leadership positions on local, state and national medical organizations.
 Dr. McKinney has served on the TMF board since 2016.

 Laurie East, MBA, CPA, FACMPE - Secretary/Treasurer